 Structured Decision Making Framework (SDMF) Initiative

-CEPP is providing training and technical assistance to three paroling authorities to support the implementation of the Structured Decision Making Framework (SDMF), developed on behalf of the National Institute of Corrections.
-The SDMF provides paroling authorities with a structured roadmap for reaching evidence-based, consistent, and transparent release decisions.
+CEPP provided training and technical assistance to three paroling authorities to support the implementation of the Structured Decision Making Framework (SDMF), developed on behalf of the National Institute of Corrections (NIC).
+The SDMF is a standardized approach to parole decision making that provides paroling authorities with a structured roadmap for reaching evidence-based, consistent, and transparent release decisions.

-CEPP is partnering with three states (Michigan, Missouri, and Ohio) to implement the SDMF.
-The SDMF was designed to help parole boards increase the accuracy, consistency, and transparency of their parole release decisions.
-While all boards share similarities in terms of their function, individual circumstances (staff support, available information, statutory and regulatory considerations) can vary widely.
-CEPP is working with participating states to tailor implementation activities to meet their individual needs.
+CEPP partnered with NIC to assist three states (Michigan, Missouri, and Ohio) with their implementation of the SDMF.
+The SDMF was designed to help parole boards apply risk-based considerations and increase consistency and transparency in their parole release decisions.
+CEPP has a substantial history of working with parole boards in participating states to tailor implementation activities to meet their individual needs.

-- During Phase I, CEPP will conduct a readiness assessment, which will consist of interviews with all members of each paroling authority and leaders from correctional and supervision agencies to ensure that the jurisdiction is well prepared to move forward with implementation work.
+- Conducting readiness assessments, which consisted of interviews with all members of each paroling authority and leaders from correctional and supervision agencies to ensure jurisdictions were well prepared to move forward with implementation work

-- In Phase 2, CEPP will work with paroling authorities to identify supports for and potential barriers to implementing the SDMF.
+- Working with paroling authorities to identify supports for and potential barriers to implementing the SDMF

-- During Phase 3, CEPP will design and deliver site-specific training for parole board members, corrections staff, and other key stakeholders on the research supporting the SDMF, the benefits that can accrue from its use, and strategies for implementation and measuring performance.
+- Designing and delivering site-specific training for parole board members, corrections staff, and other key stakeholders on the research supporting the SDMF, the benefits that can accrue from its use, and strategies for implementation and measuring performance

-One of the core functions of paroling authorities is to determine the suitability of a person for release on parole.
-Each year, parole boards across the country make the decision to grant or deny parole for hundreds of thousands of people.
+One of the core functions of paroling authorities is to determine a person’s suitability for release on parole.
+Each year, parole boards across the country decide to grant or deny parole for hundreds of thousands of people.
 Determinations about whether to grant or deny parole comes with considerable pressure.
 Parole boards are not only responsible for making decisions that protect the safety of their communities but are also subject to substantial public and government scrutiny about how those decisions are reached.
-The Structured Decision-Making Framework (SDMF)—a standardized approach to parole decision-making grounded in evidence-based practice—will likely contribute significantly to high-quality and consistent parole decision-making.
+The SDMF can significantly contribute to high-quality and consistent parole decision making.